 Car hire is also available and internal licenses issued by the Motor Vehicle Supervision Department are valid for three to six months.
-There are numerous car rental companies including: Sun Ta Car (Taipei) and CARPLUS (Taiwan).
+There are numerous car rental companies available offering this service.

 Avoid the up-market hotels as there are plenty of mid-range cost hotels all over Taiwan.

 Try to eat outside of the hotel (where the cost is generally higher) – there are vast numbers of convenience stores and cheaper eateries located all over the major cities with a good range of fast and healthy Chinese and Western-style foods.